 👉 Result:

-- Dyna feels more intense, but less comfortable
+- Dyna feels more intense but less comfortable

 After all the technical differences, the decision can be broken down quite clearly:

-The Dyna is a better fit for you if you:
+The Dyna suits you better if you:

 - are looking for a direct, unfiltered riding experience